Quansight-Labs/accessibility/docs/resources/theming-checklist.md

 - [ ]  Color is not the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.[1.4.1]
 - [ ] Text has a contrast ratio of at least 4.5:1 (Except for large text, incidental uses, and logos).
 [1.4.3](https://www.w3.org/TR/WCAG22/#contrast-minimum)
     - [ ] Contrast ratio is at least 7:1 (Except for large text, incidental uses, and logos).
 [1.4.6](https://www.w3.org/TR/WCAG22/#contrast-enhanced)
-- [ ] Text is used to convey information, rather than images of text.
-See guidelines for exceptions.
-[1.4.5](https://www.w3.org/TR/WCAG22/#images-of-text) and [1.4.9](https://www.w3.org/TR/WCAG22/#images-of-text-no-exception)
 - [ ] User interface components and graphics have a contrast ratio of at least 3:1 against adjacent color(s).
 [1.4.11](https://www.w3.org/TR/WCAG22/#non-text-contrast)
-- [ ] When a measurement should scale with text size, it is measured in ems.
-When a measurement should not scale with text size, it is measured in px.
-[Source](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)
-- [ ] Syntax highlighting has a contrast ratio of at least 4.5:1
 - [ ] Red and green are not used adjacent to one another or to convey opposite information unless they are labelled with non-color versions of the information at every instance.

 ## Operable

-- [ ] Animations tirggered by interaction can be disabled (see guidelines for exceptions).
-[2.3.3.](https://www.w3.org/TR/WCAG22/#animation-from-interactions)
 - [ ] There is a visible focus indicator.
 [2.4.7](https://www.w3.org/TR/WCAG22/#focus-visible)
 - [ ] Visible focus indicators have ([2.4.11](https://www.w3.org/TR/WCAG22/#focus-appearance-minimum) and [2.4.12](https://www.w3.org/TR/WCAG22/#focus-appearance-enhanced))
     - [ ] A contrast ratio of at least 3:1 between focused and unfocused states.